@ibnlanre/portal

 // userStore.profile.$get() is { name: "Alexandra", age: 31 }

-on the parent object containing that array, the entire array will be replaced if it’s part of the update object.
+**Note on arrays:** When a part of your state is an array, and you use `$set` on the parent object containing that array, the entire array will be replaced if it's part of the update object.
 To modify array elements (e.g., add or remove items), access the array store directly or use functional updates on that specific array store.

 const listStore = createStore({ items: [1, 2, 3], name: "My List" });